Arms embargoes on Israel since 2023: Italy

 According to SIPRI, Italy is among Israel's top three armaments suppliers, along with the US and Germany, making up 1% of Israel's arms imports from 2019 to 2023.
 The sale of arms and ammunition to Israel amounted to €13.7 million last year, according to the magazine Altreconomia, which cited the Italian National Institute of Statistics (ISTAT).
 Italy's government offered assurances that it was honoring previous contracts and reviewed sales on a case-by-case basis in order to adhere to a law prohibiting sales of munitions to countries at war, or those accused of human rights violations.
 In October 2024, the Italian government announced that it had suspended all shipments of military equipment to Israel.

 Japan

 Following the Israeli invasion of the Gaza Strip, Japan suspended arms sales to Israel.
 The Japanese company Itochu Corporation announced in February 2024 that its partnership with Elbit Systems, an Israeli weapons manufacturer, would end by the end of February.

 Netherlands

 In 2024, the Netherlands ended arms shipments to Israel because of the fear that they may be used in violations of international humanitarian law by killing civilians and destroying residential areas in Gaza.
 In February 2024, a Dutch court imposed a ban on the Netherlands government from delivering parts for the F-35 fighter aircraft to Israel.
+This ruling was later partly vacated in cassation, but the state has not announced any intention to resume exports as of 2025.
+A Dutch ship was reported to have allegedly delivered weapons to the Israeli port of Haifa in the week of 16 March 2026.